FabianHertwig/CarND-Path-Planning-Project/README.md

 ## Tips

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+# Model Documentation

+## How paths are generated.

+The simulator provides coarse waypoints that lead around the track.
+These waypoints are used to calculate a spline between these waypoints for the next 120 meters.
+The spline and the current speed information is used to calculate a path of 50 points for the car to follow.
+To be precise, the path of previous calculations is used and new points are appended.

+These calculations are pretty much the same as described in the class Q&A.

+## How speed is calculated.
+In every cycle of the simulator the perfect speed for the car is calculated.
+If there is no car in front then the car is accelerated until it hits the speed limit. if there is a car in front, then a PID controller is used to keep a distance of 30 meters to the car in front.

+## How lane changes happen.
+In every cylce of the simulater the model checks if a car is in front some distance further then the safety distance.
+If there is a car it checks if there are cars in the lanes next to it.
+If there are no cars the safety distance in front and a third of the safety distance behind, then the lane will be changed.
+Then the new lane is set and bacause of the spline fitting a smooth path to the new lane will be calculated.

+The car will prefer to switch to the lane on the left.
+If that is not possible it tries to switch to the right.

+The lane changing algorithm could be further improved.
+Right now it does not check the speed of other cars and if it would be better to switch to a lane where cars are driving faster.
+So sometimes the car switches to a lane where the car is even slower.

+## The Code
+I refactored the project code to have objects for paths, the map and a path planner.
+The path planner is where all the importand calculations are made.
+In the main method you can see the function calls:

+    pathPlanner.set_speed(car_s, sensor_fusion);
+    pathPlanner.consider_switch_lane(car_s, sensor_fusion);
+    Path path = pathPlanner.get_smooth_path(car_x, car_y, car_yaw, car_s, previous_path, map);

+First, the speed is updated based on cars in front.
+Then the path planner checks if lanes should be switched.
+Lastly the smooth trajectory for the car to follow is calculated.

 ---